 Over the past 18 years Tony has earned himself a reputation of working collaboratively with clients in a friendly, warm and understanding manner.
 His caring, compassionate and empathic nature coupled with his overall light-hearted approach make him very easy to talk to about any issue.
 Over the years Tony has gained significant skills in assisting individuals and couples experiencing difficulties with: Anger; Anxiety; Communication; Conflict Resolution; Depression; Infidelity; Internet Pornography; Relationship Issues, Same-Sex Attraction / Relationships; Self-esteem and Violence.

-Tony is a qualified Cognitive Behaviour Therapist and Clinical Ego State Therapist.
-He also draws on other approaches including: Family; Narrative and Solution Focussed Therapies.
+Tony is a full member of the Australian Association of Psychologists Inc, the Psychology Board of Australia, the Australian Association for Cognitive Behaviour Therapy and the Australasian Ego State Therapy Association.
+He also draws on other approaches including: Family; Narrative and Solution Focused Therapies.

 Tony’s motto ‘working towards better mental health’ is underpinned by his belief that one of his key roles is to meet his clients where they are at.
 This allows him to gain an appreciation and understanding of their situation.
 He then helps them understand their own thoughts and behaviours and collaboratively develops mutually agreed tailored interventions aimed at positive behavioural change.